osrf/gazebo_user_guide/src/started_gui.md

 ### World Tab
 This tab is divided into Scene, Physics, Models, and Lights.
 Each section contains relevant parameters that can be altered by the user.
 These parameters appear in the bottom half of the Tree when an item is selected.

+#### Scene Item

+Left-clicking on the scene item in the Tree will display properties associated with the look of the world.
+These properties include ambient color, sky parameters, and background color (if the sky is disabled).

+#### Physics Item

+Left-clicking on the physics item in the Tree will display properties associated with the physics engine.
+These properties include the physics engine update rate, the gravity vector, and other parameters specific to each physics engine.

+**Tip:** Setting the update rate to be one over the time step will force Gazebo to run no faster than real-time.

+#### Models Item

+The models item contains the list of all models and their links.
+Left-clicking on a model or one of its links will display a list of properties associated with the selection.

 Right-clicking on a model in the Models section gives you three options: Move to, Delete, Control Joints.
 The first moves the view to be directly in front of that model.
 The second option deletes the model, and the third provides information on joint control.

+#### Lights Item

+The lights item contains the list of all lights in the world.
+Left-clicking on a light will display a list of properties associated with the selection.
+These properties include the lights color, attenuation, and range.

 ### Insert Tab